Healthy You - Every Day

 • Hot radiators – may pose a burn risk especially if your child is unfamiliar with them

-• Candles – need to be out of reach, particularly if lit, but also if they are in glass holders which can shatter if dropped
+• Candles – need to be out of reach, particularly if lit, but also if they are in glass holders that can shatter if dropped

 Explore More Articles